vectordotdev/vector/CONTRIBUTING.md

 format.
 Vector performs a pull request check to verify the pull request title in case you forget.

-A list of allowed sub categories is defined [here](https://github.com/timberio/vector/tree/master/.github).
+A list of allowed sub-categories is defined [here](https://github.com/timberio/vector/tree/master/.github).

-The follow are all good examples of pull request titles:
+The following are all good examples of pull request titles:

 ```
 feat(new sink): new `xyz` sink